drghirlanda/alex/Docs/AlexManual.md

 - Navigation, function keys: `<up>`, `<down>`, `<left>`, `<right>`, `<home>`, `<end>`, `<pageup>`, `<pagedown>`, `<esc>`, `<f1>`--`<f15>`

-Responses can also employ `*` notation.
-Prefixing a specified response with an asterisk means that the S2 will be displayed *only* at the end of the trial (with the appropriate S2Prob) *regardless* of what the subject does during the trial, as in classical conditioning or causal rating studies.
+Another special response code is `<classical>`.
+Specifying a response as such, either for a particular phase or as the default for all S1s, effectively means that the S2 will be displayed *only* at the end of the trial (with the appropriate S2Prob) *regardless* of what the subject does during the trial, as in classical conditioning or causal rating studies.
 Thus the `Phases.csv` file in Table \ref{classical} specifies that Red is to be rewarded 90% of the time at the end of a trial, *regardless* of whether the subject responds or not.
-Note that subject responses are still recorded, and if they exceed the allowed maximum the trial terminates without reward.
+Note that subject responses are still recorded, and if they exceed the allowed maximum the trial terminates without S2 presentation.
 This last feature makes it possible to implement omission training, i.e., to reward subjects only when they abstain from responding.
 This is controlled by the [MaxResponses](#maxresponses) parameter.
 The default value is 1, which corresponds precisely to omission training.
 If you don't want the trial to ever terminate before the allotted time, you can use a value of MaxResponses so high that it cannot be possibly reached, such as 1000.

 Phase S1  Trials S2Prob S2     Response
 ----- --  ------ ------ --     --------
-1     Red 20     .9     Smiley *\<space\>
+1     Red 20     .9     Smiley \<classical\>

-Table: A `Phases.csv` file using the Response notation `*<space>` to indicate a classical conditioning trial in which the S2 is presented at the end of the trial regardless of subject behavior. \label{classical}
+Table: A `Phases.csv` file using the Response notation `<classical>` to indicate a classical conditioning trial in which the S2 is presented at the end of the trial regardless of subject behavior. \label{classical}

-Note also that on `*` trials, the ResponseTimeMin and ResponseTimeMax features are disabled (see [Global parameters](#global)).
+Note also that on classical trials, the ResponseTimeMin/Max features are disabled (see [Global parameters](#global)).
 The S2 (if any) is presented only once at the end of the trial, so it is irrelevant when a subject responds.